microsoft/promptflow/src/promptflow/README.md

     - Integrate the testing and evaluation into your CI/CD system to ensure quality of your flow.
 - **Streamlined development cycle for production**
     - Deploy your flow to the serving platform you choose or integrate into your app's code base easily.
-    - (Optional but highly recommended) Collaborate with your team by leveraging the cloud version of [Prompt flow in Azure AI](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2).
+    - (Optional but highly recommended) Collaborate with your team by leveraging the cloud version of [prompt flow in Azure AI](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2).

 ------